GMCD Mission: To protect and enhance the natural resources of the district and to educate the public about natural resource concerns

 - Continue to increase familiarity and understanding of all supervisors and staff regarding 310 law, permitting process, violation procedures, subdivision process, as well as floodplain, waste water and water quality issues.

-- Participate in Supervisor trainings offered by the Department of Natural Resources (DNRC), Montana Association of Conservation Districts (MACD), and/or Soil and Water Conservation Districts of Montana (SWCDM); develop and/or support supervisor training or education opportunities whenever possible.
+- Participate in Supervisor trainings offered by the Department of Natural Resources (DNRC), Montana Association of Conservation Districts (MACD), and develop and/or support supervisor training or education opportunities whenever possible.

 - Continue to participate in Administrator trainings offered by DNRC, MACD, and/or SWCDM.